Frequently Asked QuestionsExpand AllClose All

 - We are primarily a mail-order business and do not have a retail store.
 You may shop at the Organic Growers Supply and Fedco Seeds warehouses in Clinton, Maine on Tuesday, Wednesday or Thursday from 9 to 3.
 Click here for directions to our warehouses.
 Our big annual retail events are the Tree Sale, our booth at the Common Ground Country Fair in Unity, Maine, and the Bulbs pickup and surplus sale day.

 - Do I have to be a member of the Cooperative, or part of a group, to order?

 - No, we welcome orders from anyone.
 If you order as part of a group you could save money.
-All our divisions offer discounts based on dollar volume; see the Ordering Information page for each division for specifics (Seeds, Organic Growers Supply, Moose Tubers, Trees, Bulbs).
+All our divisions offer discounts based on dollar volume; see the Ordering Information page for each division for specifics (Seeds; Organic Growers Supply; Potatoes, Onions and Exotics; Trees; Bulbs).